rabinkmc/dda/readme.md

 ```
 python manage.py test
 ```
+## Github hooks
+- [X] Currently automated tests are run on every push to the `main`  and `dev` branch.
+- [ ] Automated deployment to production on every push to the `main` branch.

 ## Deployment
 Current setup is to push to remote repo and run docker container with nginx acting as reverse proxy
+- [ ] Use github actions to automate deployment to production server
+- [ ] Have dedicated documenation for server config, currently hosting on ec2 instance